dlampsi/node-exporter-deploy/README.md

 ## Run

-Perform full pipeline steps:
+To perform full pipeline steps, run:

+> Note that this command takes time, especially when you choose the 'build' action of the artifact.

 ```bash
 make all
 ```
-**WARNING**: Pay attention that `make all` command takes time, especially when you choose build artifact action.

-### Service install
+### Service install type

-Service installation can be performed via direct released build or via build from source repository with defined branch and revision.
+Node exporter installation can be performed via direct released build or via build from source repository with defined branch and revision.

 This behaviour can be specified via `SERVICE_INSTALL_TYPE` env variable.

-To install / update cloud instances run:
+To make node exporter atrifact with chosed insatll type run:
 ```bash
 make artifact
 ```

-Config example for installation from released build:
+Config example for installation from released build (used by default):

 ```bash
 SERVICE_INSTALL_TYPE=fetch